willyvaessen/100DaysofCode/README.md

 to renew.
 Today I did this, with the 40% discount.

-Worked a little on the new responsive layout today.
+Worked on the new responsive layout today, which ended up being a lot more work than expected.
+I'm happy with the result so far, but there's some more tweaking to do.